Consensys/aragon-daotemplates-audit-report-2019-08/README.md

 * `EmployeeManagerOrVoting` can drain funds from the Vault if Payroll would be set up correctly with Finance to execute immediate payments by adding an address as an employee, setting a salary that is high enough but still in the Finance period's budget (with enough funds in the vault) and having the employee interact with Payroll to pay out the salary.
 * `Employee` may use Payroll's forwarding functionality to proxy calls to arbitrary accounts in an attempt to hide potentially malicious activity.

-* The DAO business is run by `TokenHolder`'s via a central voting application.
+* The "company" is run by `TokenHolder`s via a central voting application.
   * Key properties of the decision making process are the voting application's `support` and `quorum` settings.
-These settings must be aligned with the DAO's audience and number of `TokenHolder`'s.
+These settings must be aligned with the DAO's audience and number of `TokenHolder`s.
 A combination of `quorum` and `support` that is set too low may leave the DAO vulnerable to minority shareholders, whereas setting `support` or `quorum` too high may render the DAO uncontrollable with votes being unable to pass (DoS).
-  * Majority `TokenHolder`'s might decide to abstain from voting to intentionally boycott votes due to required quorum not being reached (DoS).
+  * Majority `TokenHolder`s might decide to abstain from voting to intentionally boycott votes due to required `quorum` not being reached (DoS).
-  * Especially in the beginning of the DAO, there may be increased risk of single entities becoming majority `TokenHolders` who might attempt to create and execute votes to exploit the DAO.
+  * Especially in the beginning of the DAO, there may be increased risk of single entities becoming majority `TokenHolder`s who might attempt to create and execute votes to exploit the DAO.
   * There is a risk of dead-stake where `TokenHolder` hold tokens but abstain from voting.
 * Both `Employees` and the DAO have to trust the `PriceFeedProvider` to receive fair exchange rates.
-* If Agent is used as the DAOs Vault, `TokenHolder`'s might decide to pass a vote that calls `Agent.execute` and transfer funds from the Vault bypassing the Finance application bookkeeping.
+* If Agent is used as the DAO's Vault, `TokenHolder`s might decide to pass a vote that calls `Agent.execute` and transfer funds from the Vault bypassing the Finance application's budgeting.

 * Payroll currently has no permissions on Finance to create payments.
 Employees therefore cannot call `payday` to receive their salary.
 It is important to make sure that Employees are not allowed to call Finance via `Payroll.forward(evmscript)` or else Payroll might be bypassed and funds might be lost.